 The Joint Office does not directly provide services.
 It administers contracts for services, conducts homeless street counts and one-night shelter counts, manages systems of care, and oversees system reporting and evaluation.
 It also writes proposals to, and monitors funds issued by, the U.S. Department of Housing and Urban Development’s Continuum of Care program.

 The early data makes clear that our work is making a difference.

-At the end of the 2016-17 fiscal year, thanks to our partners’ investments in A Home for Everyone, housing placements by our nonprofit partners set a new record.
-The 4,889 people helped into housing and off the streets marked a 65 percent gain -- nearly 2,000 more people a year -- over the number helped just three years before.
-More than 6,000 people were able to stay housed in 2016-17, up from more than 4,000 people three years ago.
+At the end of the 2017-18 fiscal year, thanks to our partners’ investments in A Home for Everyone, housing placements by our nonprofit partners set a new record.
+The 5,924 people helped into housing and off the streets are almost twice the number helped into housing just four years before — nearly 3,000 more people a year.
+More than 6,300 people were able to stay housed in 2017-18, up from more than 4,000 people four years ago.

-More people experienced the basic safety of emergency shelter than ever before -- with more than twice as many people accessing shelter last fiscal year (8,532) than just three years before.
+More people experienced the basic safety of emergency shelter than ever before -- with more than twice as many people accessing shelter last fiscal year (more than 8,700 people) than just four years before.
 That comes after seeing through a promise to double our community’s supply of publicly funded year-round beds in our community, while also increasing the number of people who successfully transition out of shelter beds each year.

 Preventing homelessness is always our first priority.
 If that’s not possible, we work to get our neighbors back into housing as quickly as we can.
 But the reality is that can take time.
 So we’re also ready to provide emergency shelter as needed.

 But we know we have more to do.